 In July 2008, Martin Luther King III and his sister Bernice King filed a lawsuit against their brother, Dexter King.
 Accusing him of transferring money from their mother’s estate to Martin Luther King Jr. Inc. An organisation presided over by their brother.
 The suit accused Dexter King of not informing his siblings about the company’s financial affairs.
 Dexter King then retaliated by filing a countersuit, which accused Martin and Bernice of misusing the assets of The King Centre.
 In October 2009, the King siblings settled the lawsuit in court and subsequently settled their differences.

 15) In 2009, King and his wife travelled to India and participated in a delegation in New Delhi.
-While in India, King visited museums which depicted the life of Mahatma Gandhi.
+While in India, King visited museums that depicted the life of Mahatma Gandhi.
 He additionally delivered a lecture at the Indian Council for Cultural Relations where he condemned the Mumbai attacks.

 16) Martin Luther King III on Barack Obama.

 Martin Luther King III spoke at the 2008 Democratic National Convention.
-An event which commemorated the 45th anniversary of Martin Luther King Jr’s ‘I Have a Dream’ speech along with the first time an African American was going to be elected as president.
+An event that commemorated the 45th anniversary of Martin Luther King Jr’s ‘I Have a Dream’ speech along with the first time an African American was going to be elected as president.

 Martin Luther King III stated at the Convention that his father would be proud of Barack Obama, of the party that elected him and the Americans who elected him.
 He added however that there is still a lot to achieve and his father’s dream was yet to be fulfilled.
 This was because the country was still suffering from poor health care, inadequate education system, housing system and justice system.
 Further adding that the American public has to roll on their sleeves and work to ensure that his father’s dream is fulfilled.